benforster12310/BlockSignallingV4/README.md

 7. Signal Advance Warning Pin
 8. Signal Pass Pin
 9. Signal Instructions Start Index
-10. Signal Instructions Stop Index
+10. Signal Instructions Stop After Index

 ### **Signal ID [0]** - This is an **INT** type at index **0** stating what ID number the signal is, This must always match it's array index position